 - Lots of makeup brands make these curlers, and they do vary in size, curvature and shape, so try in-store to see which work best for your eye shape.

-Portable Clamp Curler
+Compact Clamp Curler

 - This type of eyelash curler works in the same way as the traditional clamp curler by using pressure on the lashes to create a curl.